 Luckily, thanks to GitHub user, tarobison, they discovered a loose solution on how to fix this.
 I've been able to apply this solution to each of my CentOS servers and have ran nano without any problems ever since.
 And the solution they proposed?
 Running

 export TERM=linux after logging into your server.

-But because ain't nobody got time to do that, all you need to do is simply add those commands to the
+But because ain't nobody got time for that, all you need to do is simply add those commands to the

 ~/.bashrc file of the remote server you're connecting to via the following command: